TrueBlocks/trueblocks-docker/README.md

 ## Configuration

 ----
-TODO: COMPLETE THIS SECTION

-Add these items to `.env`.
-Adjust the RPC provider to point to the proper port (if you're node is running locally) or the URL if the node is remote.
+You must create a file called `.env` in the local folder.
+An `env.example` file is provided with more information.
+Adjust the RPC provider to point to your RPC provider (preferably a local one).
 The EtherScan key is optional, but useful.

 ```[shell]
 TB_SETTINGS_DEFAULTCHAIN=mainnet
+TB_CHAINS_MAINNET_RPCPROVIDER=http://host.docker.internal:8545
+TB_KEYS_ETHERSCAN_APIKEY=<your-key>
 TB_SETTINGS_CACHEPATH=/cache
 TB_SETTINGS_INDEXPATH=/unchained
-TB_CHAINS_MAINNET_RPCPROVIDER=http://host.docker.internal:23456
-TB_KEYS_ETHERSCAN_APIKEY=<your_key>
 ```

 ----
-TODO: COMPLETE THIS SECTION

-By default, the docker stores the Unchained Index internally to the container.
-If you wish to store the Unchained Index on your host machine as well, do this:
+By default, the docker stores the Unchained Index and binary cache internally.
+If you wish to be able to access this data on your host machine as well (you may if you want the fastest access), do this:

 Create two folders on your host machine.
-We will attach these folders to the container's `CACHEPATH` and `INDEXPATH` in a moment.
+We will use these folders in a moment.

-On our machines, we use:

 ```[shell]
 mkdir -p /Users/user/Data/cache